sourcegraph/about/handbook/marketing/content.md

 The editorial team will triage pitches weekly on Monday.
 Once you have submitted a pitch:

-1. An editor will be assigned and will give you feedback on your idea
+1. An editor will be assigned and will give you feedback on your idea.
 1. The pitch is approved by you and your editor, and a publishing schedule is created.
 1. First draft is submitted by the first draft deadline.
 1. An editor and/or peer reviewer is completed by the first draft review deadline.
 Please reference the [peer review template](https://docs.google.com/document/d/1KHFMIGmbmDPsE8EYPAf4DPD6kek_1dRnKf49wG5foU0/edit) when conducting your review.
 You do not need to answer every reflection question.
 This is a guide to help you provide useful and actionable feedback to the author.